thesakibrahman/QR-code-generator/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
 Feel free to modify and distribute this code as per the terms of the license.